 Refractors work well as daytime spotting scopes.
 In fact, most spotting scopes are nothing more than refractor telescopes that have been optimized for daytime use.

-In the photo, you can see one of my refractors configured for daytime spotting scope use showing the correct image 45-degree diagonal.
-I have a second 90 degree diagonal that I use for astronomy.
+In the photo, you can see one of my refractors configured for daytime spotting scope use, showing the correct image on a 45-degree diagonal.
+I have a second 90-degree diagonal that I use for astronomy.
 I just remove the 45 and slip in the 90 at night.

-Refractor telescopes produce an image that is right side up, but reversed left and right, so when considering a 45 degree diagonal for daytime use look for one that is a “correct image” diagonal.
-This corrects the left and right image so that signs look right and boats on the lake are going in the correct direction.
+Refractor telescopes produce an image that is right side up but reversed left and right, so when considering a 45-degree diagonal for daytime use, look for one that is a “correct image” diagonal.
+This corrects the left and right images so that signs look right and boats on the lake are going in the correct direction.
 Binoculars and spotting scopes include these correcting features.

-To the right you see the same telescope fitted with a 90-degree “star diagonal”.
-This makes it much easier to view high targets than if I was using a 45-degree diagonal.
+In the picture, you see the same telescope fitted with a 90-degree “star diagonal”.
+This makes it much easier to view high targets than if I were using a 45-degree diagonal.

-Just as with nighttime “seeing”, we are limited by how much magnification we can use during the day because we are looking through air.
-We get heat shimmers off the ground and we get dust, humidity and air pollution which scatters the light.
+Just as with nighttime “seeing”, we are limited by how much magnification we can use during the day because we are looking through the air.
+We get heat shimmers off the ground, and we get dust, humidity, and air pollution, which scatter the light.
 As a result, the magnifications used during the day are typically less than what we use for astronomy.

 If you look at commercially available spotting scopes, most top out at around 60X.
 And most people use daytime magnifications of 50X or less to maintain the quality of the image.

 You can also use MCTs and SCTs as daytime spotting scopes.
-Just be aware that these tend to have very long focal lengths and so the low power magnifications may be too high to be practical for daytime use.
-Check to see the low power capabilities are of your MCT or SCT telescope before you buy a correct image diagonal for daytime use.
+Just be aware that these tend to have very long focal lengths, and so the low-power magnifications may be too high to be practical for daytime use.
+Check to see what the low-power capabilities of your MCT or SCT telescope are before you buy the correct image diagonal for daytime use.
 If the lowest you can go is greater than 40X, you may not find this optical tube practical as a spotting scope.

 Best First Targets

 The Moon is usually the best first target.
-It is large and bright and easy to find.
-We can view it at low power which shows the moon in the context of the surrounding star field.
+It is large, bright, and easy to find.
+We can view it at low power, which shows the moon in the context of the surrounding star field.
 Or we can use high power to probe into craters and mountains.

 The best time to view the Moon is when it is less than fully illuminated.
-This creates shadows which give the lunar surface features greater depth and texture.
-When the Moon is fully illuminated, the full Moon, everything is brightly light with very few shadows.
+This creates shadows, which give the lunar surface greater depth and texture.
+When the Moon is fully illuminated, the full Moon, everything is brightly lit with very few shadows.
 It almost looks flat.
 So a monthly plan to view the moon on every clear night is a great idea and a great way to get to know your telescope.
-As that dark/light line, called the terminator, travels across the surface it can reveal some very interesting things.
+As that dark/light line, called the terminator, travels across the surface, it can reveal some very interesting things.

 The inner planets are usually the next thing that people want to view.
 However, these are not always in the sky.
-The planets move around the Sun at a different pace than the Earth, so they can be nearer to the Earth at times, farther away at other times.
-Sometimes they are on the other side of the Sun so they will not be in our night sky.
+The planets move around the Sun at a different pace than the Earth, so they can be nearer to the Earth at times and farther away at other times.
+Sometimes they are on the other side of the sun, so they will not be in our night sky.

 When they are in the sky, they will always travel in the southern sky along an arc that is called the ecliptic.
 This is the same arc that the Sun and Moon travel.
 Once you know where to look, they are easy to spot when they are in the sky.

 Saturn is the rock star of the planets.
-The rings are spectacular even in a small telescope.
-With a larger telescope, you can see some of Saturn’s moons which look lie stars.
-Of course the more aperture you have the more you can magnify the planet and the more detail you can see.
+The rings are spectacular even with a small telescope.
+With a larger telescope, you can see some of Saturn’s moons, which look like stars.
+Of course, the more aperture you have, the more you can magnify the planet and the more detail you can see.

-Mars comes close to the Earth every two years.
+Mars comes close to Earth every two years.
 This is why Mars missions occur on a two-year cycle.
-When it is close it is possible to see shadings on the surface and the polar ice caps.
-One of the challenges with Mars is that it is often subject to dust storms and some will envelop the entire planet, obscuring our view of the surface.
+When it is close, it is possible to see shadings on the surface and the polar ice caps.
+One of the challenges with Mars is that it is often subject to dust storms, and some will envelop the entire planet, obscuring our view of the surface.

-Neptune and Uranus can also be seen but they are very distant and so, much harder to pick out.
-In a small telescope, say less than 100 mm aperture, these are going to look like stars.
+Neptune and Uranus can also be seen, but they are very distant and, therefore, much harder to pick out.
+In a small telescope, say less than 100 mm in aperture, these are going to look like stars.
 Even in a larger telescope under higher magnification, they are small blue or blue-green dots in the sky, but they can be fun to find.

-Within the solar system, you can also occasionally see comets and asteroids that come close to the Earth.
-But, these are very elusive because they are small and they are in a different location each night.
+Within the solar system, you can also occasionally see comets and asteroids that come close to Earth.
+But these are very elusive because they are small and they are in a different location each night.

 You can view the Sun with any telescope, but you MUST have a solar filter on the scope that covers the entire opening on the front of the scope.
 Never use a solar filter that attaches to the eyepiece.

 Pointing your telescope at the sun without the proper filter will damage your eye and can lead to blindness.
 You don’t need a large scope to view the Sun.
-Even 40 mm to 60 mm telescopes can be used for the Sun and the bigger scopes work well too.
+Even 40- to 60-mm telescopes can be used for the Sun and the bigger scopes work well too.

 Deep Sky Objects

-After the Moon and the planets, we move to the deep sky objects.
+After the Moon and the planets, we move on to the deep-sky objects.
 These are outside our solar system, deeper in our galaxy, the Milky Way.
 Some are outside our galaxy.

 Turn Left at Orion, the book I mentioned earlier, does an excellent job of rating targets as to what size telescope works best for each target.
 To a large extent, this is related to the magnitude.

 My suggestion is to start with objects that are magnitude 4 or less.
-These are the brighter objects and are typically visible to the naked eye, even at moderately light polluted locations.
+These are the brighter objects and are typically visible to the naked eye, even in moderately light-polluted locations.
 That will make them easier to find.
-They will also be more satisfying to view than something that is magnitude 8.
-On any given night you will have plenty to view.
+They will also be more satisfying to view than something of magnitude 8.
+On any given night, you will have plenty to view.

 Select targets that are higher in the sky, say above 30 degrees altitude.
-As you view closer to the horizon you have to deal with more light pollution and more atmosphere.
+As you look closer to the horizon, you have to deal with more light pollution and more atmosphere.
 This reduces the quality of the image you will see.
-Typically the higher you go in the sky, the better the image as you are looking through less atmosphere.
+Typically, the higher you go in the sky, the better the image, as you are looking through less atmosphere.

 Also, determine which part of your sky is the darkest.
 If you have a major city to the west, there is likely a bright light dome in that direction.
-Your darker location will be away from that light dome and you will have greater success finding and viewing your targets.
-Focus your observing in the darker part of your sky.
+Your darker location will be away from that light dome, and you will have greater success finding and viewing your targets.
+Focus your observation on the darker part of your sky.

 After stars, the easiest things to find are the bright open star clusters.
-Many can be seen naked eye.
+Many can be seen by the naked eye.